Letter to the EU Greens about the War in Ukraine

 Now Russia is winning the war (as RAND predicted would likely happen) and the West is considering allowing Ukraine to launch missiles deep into Russian territory.
 Russia has said that such actions would cause it to consider itself at war with NATO.
 The war could easily escalate into a nuclear conflict, in which Europe would bear the brunt of the damage.

 A negotiated end to the war in Ukraine is urgently needed.
-Rather than further arming Ukraine, and risking World War Three, the West and the EU Greens in particular should prioritize diplomacy, which could have prevented the war in the first place.
+Rather than further arming Ukraine, killing even more people, and risking World War Three, the West and the EU Greens in particular should prioritize diplomacy, which could have prevented the war in the first place.